enewsham/ADHDDocumentaryProject/README.md

 ## Setup Instructions

 1. Install [Kinect SDK 1.8](https://www.microsoft.com/en-us/download/details.aspx?id=40278)
+2. Verify that the Kinect drivers are installed correctly.
-2. Download or clone this repo.
+3. Download or clone this repo.
-3. Import the KinectWithMS-SDK Unity package.
+4. Import the KinectWithMS-SDK Unity package.
-4. Add your video file to `Assets/Resources`.
+5. Add your video file to `Assets/Resources`.
-5. Assign it in the `VideoPlayer` component.
+6. Assign it in the `VideoPlayer` component.
-6. Run.
+7. Run.

 ## Dependencies